EchterAlsFake/PHUB/docs/source/guides/pkg-usage.rst

 if you want to avoid fetching specific things.

 Below is a list of all serializable PHUB objects, along with their keys.
-PHUB objects are keys that redirect to a PHUB object.
+"PHUB objects" are keys that redirect to a PHUB object.

 .. list-table:: Serializable objects
     :header-rows: 1